Uncertainty-aware Pseudo-label Selection for Positive-Unlabeled Learning: Experiments

 \section{Experiments}

-To empirically compare our proposed framework to existing state-of-the-art losses and models, we followed standard protocols for PUL~\cite{Kiryo2017,Kato2019,vpu,selfpu} as described in Section~\ref{sec:protocol}.
-In Section~\ref{sec:best_results}, after presenting the main results, we empirically show the advantage of our framework in providing well-calibrated predictions, improving performance with imbalanced datasets, being applicable to different data modalities, and using various losses for PU learning.
-Finally, in Section~\ref{sec:sensitivity} we discuss the sensitivity of \emph{PUUPL} with respect to pseudo-labeling hyperparameters.
+To empirically compare our proposed framework to existing state-of-the-art losses and models, we followed standard protocols for PUL~\cite{Kiryo2017,Kato2019,vpu,selfpu}.
+After presenting the main results, we empirically show the advantage of our framework in improving performance for both imbalanced and standard PU scenarios, being applicable to different data modalities, and using various losses for PU learning.
+Finally, we provide further analyses of PUUPL including an investigation of its sensitivity with respect to pseudo-labeling hyperparameters.
+The source code of the method and all the experiments are available at \url{https://anonymous.4open.science/r/PUUPL-BE6E}.